DarkArshyn/Windows11Lite/README.md

 > [!NOTE]
 > By default, the time configuration is noted like this : dd-MM-yyyy and the hour set to 24h (European time format).

-## Where can I find original ISO ?
+## Where can I find an original ISO ?

 You can download an original ISO of Windows 11 from [Microsoft](https://www.microsoft.com/software-download/windows11) website or build it yourself with [UUP dump](https://uupdump.net/fetchupd.php?arch=amd64&ring=retail).